princomp/princomp.github.io/source/projects/todolist/description.md

 ### In short

-Develop a simple program that a. asks the user to provide their todo list, b. track the completion of the items on that list.
+Develop a simple program that asks the user to provide their todo list, and then tracks the completion of the items (or "tasks") on that list.

 ### In more details

 #.
 Your program should start by asking the user to provide items for their todo list, one by one.
 #.
 Once the user is done providing the items, it should display the todo list, with a number associated to each item, and its status (done or not done).
 #.
 Then, your program should ask the user to enter the number of the item they have just completed.
 There are three cases:

     #.
 If the user enters something that is not a number, your program should simply ask again.
     #.
-If the user enters an "invalid" number (that is, that does not correspond to the number of an item), your program should ask again,
+If the user enters an "invalid" number (that is, that does not correspond to the number of an item), your program should ask again.
     #.
-If the user enters the number of an item, its status should become "done".
+If the user enters the number of an item that is not done, its status should become "done".
 #.
 Once the user entered the number of item, the updated todo list should be displayed, and the user should be asked for another number of an item.
 #.
-Once the user completed all the items in the list, the program should display a celebratory message about being done with your todo list.
+Once the user completed all the items in the list, the program should display a celebratory message about being done.

 ## Submission